pchatterjee7/BMAC_OA_nonOA/README.md

 ## **Data Access**
 Raw and processed scRNA-seq data are deposited in GEO (GSE274018) and SRA (PRJNA1144164).
-Access requests can be directed to the$
+Access requests can be directed to the lead contact as per publication guidelines.

 ## **Acknowledgments**
 This study was funded by The Billie and Bernie Marcus Foundation and the Georgia Research Alliance.